jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 A final sync from the source system is performed to capture any changes since the most recent seed point.
 Their file namespace is stubbed into the new GPFS performance tier from the Cephfs capacity tier.
 Their cluster assignment group is updated and their account hold is released.
-From then on their group B membership ensures their HTTP and SSH connections are routed to Cluster B.
+From then on, their group B membership ensures their HTTP and SSH connections are routed to Cluster B.
 Each migrated user effectively experiences a blue-green deployment model [@Fowler2010; @Humble2013].
 The user is cut over to the new production system when it is validated as operational for their account.

-The RCS cloud service provides an ideal hosting environment for SDHPC operations.
+The RCS cloud service provides an ideal hosting environment for production SDHPC services.
 We provision the application routers and cluster B's OOD node to an OpenStack project dedicated to HPC production operations.
-The project is authorized to access campus and cluster provider networks made available to the project through the OpenStack SDN services.
+The project is authorized to access campus and cluster provider networks made available to the project through the OpenStack software defined networking (SDN) services.
 This allows the application routers to accept user connections and route them to the appropriate cluster.
 Furthermore, this virtualized infrastructure helps frame the functionality of application routers as traffic flow control agents for HPC connections.

 The RCS cloud service is also a natural fit for CICD driven workflows.
-Developer contributes to the image factory can be validated with integration pipelines.
+Developer contributions to the image factory can be validated with integration pipelines.
 New releases are delivered to production using the same pipelines used in development.
-This cloud-native software development workflow enables rapid feature iteratation during product development cycles and reduces the friction between development and production environments.
+This cloud-native software development workflow enables rapid feature iteration during product development cycles and reduces the friction between development and production deployments.
 Deployment of testable integration environments takes only a few minutes.
 These rapid deployments lower testing barriers, increase test frequency, and lead to enhanced service quality.